BattletechModders/RogueTech/CustomUnits/Readme.txt

 					"scale":   {"x":20,"y":20,"z":20},
 					"rotation":{"x":0, "y":0, "z":0}
 				},
-        "VehicleChassisLocation":"Turret",       - parent attach point (only have meaning only in visual plane) "AnimationType":"Turret",                - turret rotates toward target on fire "AnimationData":{
+        "VehicleChassisLocation":"Turret",       - parent attach point (only have meaning only in visual plane) "VehicleChassisLocation":"Turret",       - parent attach point (only have meaning only in visual plane) "AnimationType":"Turret",                - turret rotates toward target on fire "AnimationData":{